 These programs serve entire families and seniors; we must put our limited resources into our programs with the greatest impact at this time.
 Additionally, we are working with our community partners who are filling in the gaps by providing additional meal programs.

 Our J.P.
-Lisack Community Food Pantry has been modified to a drive-through distribution at Linwood School, located at 1415 Ball Street in Lafayette until further notice.
-We ask that pantry visitors traveling by car enter from Greenbush and 13th Street no earlier than 30 minutes prior to the start.
+Lisack Community Food Pantry has been modified to a walk-up only distribution at 1204 Greenbush Street in Lafayette beginning August 3.
+We ask that pantry visitors traveling by car park in the lot at the corner of Greenbush and 12th.

 If you have used emergency food resources during the pandemic, please consider responding to this three question survey here.

 - Find a pantry near your anywhere in Indiana with the Food Assistance Availability Map provided by Indiana State Family and Social Services Administration.

 The Mobile Pantry Program is modified to a drive-through distribution and will run as scheduled until further notice or changes need to be made.
 Find a mobile pantry distribution near you here.

 Community Resource Guides